-7.7 The intention behind this policy is to ensure that future housing sites do not negatively impact upon the village's positive relationship with both the surrounding countryside and the existing built areas.
-New housing clusters need to be small-scale as this is a feature of Hawkhurst's evolutionary style and character, as supported by Tunbridge Wells Borough Council Landscape Character

-Assessment, 2017.
-There is a strong desire to avoid the development of large (e.g. 10+ dwellings) housing estates that feel detached from the core of the village.
+The intention behind this policy is to ensure that future housing sites do not negatively impact upon the village's positive relationship with both the existing built areas and the surrounding countryside.
+New housing clusters need to be small-scale as this is a feature of Hawkhurst's evolutionary style and character.
+There is strong desire to avoid the development of large (10+ dwellings) housing estates.